 Many of you will have been participating in some kind of transformation program, will have worked as a change agent, or maybe you were involved in some kind of important project.
 It probably often happened that resources were not available as you would like, or that other people didn’t cooperate as you would like.
 When you asked management or other team members: is this project important?
 They all will have said: Yes, very important because… whatever.
 But if you would have asked does it hurt somewhere because this project is not progressing as expected, they probably would have said: “uh… now… you know… well… uh…”

 In his book Leading Change, Kotler describes eight steps for managing change.
-The first, and one of the most important steps, is to create a sense of urgency.
+The first, and one of the most important steps is to create a sense of urgency.
 He describes nine ways to create an urgency level.
 The first and most powerful one is to create a crisis by allowing a financial loss, exposing managers to major weaknesses vis-à-vis competitors, or by allowing errors to blow up instead of being corrected at the last minute.
-The reason this one is so powerful is because it hurts.
+The reason this one is so powerful is that it hurts.
 There is money involved.
 Now, as one of my friends always says: “Never waste a good crisis”.

 ADKAR is a method created by Prosci.
 They researched organizational change, and believe that change is a cumulative product of the personal change journeys of each individual within the organization.
 The first condition, the A, that you need to experience is: Awareness of the need for change.
 The second condition is D: Desire to participate in and support the change.
 The desire represents again the pain that you have of the current situation.
 If there is no desired change, then you won’t change although you are aware you need to change.
 According to Prosci, if any of these five conditions are weak, the change will stall and fail.